ivarref/ora-600-kdsgrp1-bug/README.md

 This makes, in my opinion, Oracle AQ quite flawed.

 Oracle Support has stated that this bug is being worked on.
-However, I was to choose a Oracle-based database queue today, I would implement my own using `FOR UPDATE SKIP LOCKED` and not use Oracle AQ.
+However, if I was to choose a Oracle-based database queue today, I would implement my own using `FOR UPDATE SKIP LOCKED` and not use Oracle AQ.

+### 2016-02-03
+Bug still exist.

 ## Oracle database used

 Downloaded from http://www.oracle.com/technetwork/database/enterprise-edition/databaseappdev-vm-161299.html

-Oracle DB Developer VM (7,227,840,000 bytes, md5sum: 6829d0a691010663ddb397c07fcf8150)
+Oracle DB Developer VM (7,396,868,608 bytes, md5sum: dda3d26031040b2fbff6d4b5e7c67081)

 ## How to reproduce bug